MD-CWI/particle_swarm/README.md

 uses some Fortran 2003 features.
 There is a Python 2/3 command line interface which can be used to perform parallel swarm computations, see the example below.

+Author: Jannis Teunissen, jannis@teunissen.net

 ### Requirements

 1. Particle model -- gfortran 4.8 or newer
 2. Command line interface -- Python 2.7 or newer

+The code has been tested on GNU/Linux and Mac.

 ### Getting the code